jringeisen/venture/README.md

 ### Support

 For support, queries, or feedback, please contact us at support@learnwithventure.com.
 Your input is invaluable in making Venture a better platform for all.

+### Releases

+Releases are created in Github Actions via tag v.*.
+Keep in mind that before a release is created via a tag push, the CHANGELOG.md will have to be updated.
+Things to keep in mind:

+1. The changelog format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+2. This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).